mkduan/react-native-minimal-settings/README.md

           title = {'Tesla'}
           toggleSwitch = {this.teslaSwitch}
           switchValue = {this.state.teslaValue}
-          description = {"Tesla's is amazing and so is the their Chairman & CEO Elon Musk."}
+          description = {"Teslas are amazing and so is the their Chairman & CEO Elon Musk."}
           blockIcon = {"ios-car"}
           iconColor = {"red"}
         />